 – Do your tests early enough for us to have the results.
 Some test results take longer to get back to us than others.
 If I am seeing you for back pain, for example, don’t do the MRI the same morning you are seeing me later in the day.
 I won’t be able to get the results and I won’t be able to give you any new clue to the diagnosis.

 – Write down your questions.
 Patients frequently tell me they have something else to say but can’t remember.
 Sometimes patients return from the specialist and tell me they forgot to ask him/her something.
 We all have a lot on our minds and it is easy to forget things (I am forever writing grocery lists that I forget at home and forget to purchase the most important item on that list).
-Write your questions in your phone – we all have our cell phones attached to us these days, so you’re more likely to have your list when you need it.
+Prepare by writing your questions in your phone – we all have our cell phones attached to us these days, so you’re more likely to have your list when you need it.

 – Arrange to have your results/records forwarded.
 If you had a test done but I was not the one who ordered it, chances are that the results did not come to me.
 Ask for a copy to be sent my way, so you don’t spend time waiting in my office while I try to hunt down those results to answer your questions.